CoderLovely08/Web-Training/README.md

 ## Introduction
 Welcome to the Full Stack Web Development Workshop!
 In this workshop, we will cover the fundamentals of web development and equip you with the skills needed to create dynamic and interactive web applications.
 Throughout the workshop, we will focus on the following topics:

-1. HTML
+1. Git and GitHub Basics
-2. HTML5
+2. HTML & HTML5
 3. CSS & CSS3
-4. JavaScript
+4. JavaScript Basics
-5. DOM manipulation with JavaScript
+5. DOM Manipulation with JavaScript
-6. jQuery
+6. jQuery Basics
-7. Node.js
+7. Node.js Basics
-8. Express.jsdata)
+8. Express.js Basics
-9. SQL
+9. SQL DDL and DML Commands
-10. Final project
+10. Final Project: Blog Website

-Let's delve into each topic in detail:
+## 1. Git and GitHub Basics
+- Introduction to version control and Git
+- Setting up a Git repository
+- Basic Git commands (clone, commit, push, pull)
+- Collaborating on GitHub (forking, branching, pull requests)

-## 1. HTML & HTML5
+## 2. HTML & HTML5
 - Introduction to HTML
 - Basic HTML structure
 - Tags and attributes
-- Creating headings, paragraphs, lists, tables, links etc.
+- Creating headings, paragraphs, lists, tables, links, etc.
 - Working with images and forms
 - Adding styles with inline CSS

-## 2. CSS & CSS3
+## 3. CSS & CSS3
 - Introduction to CSS
 - Selectors and properties
 - Box model and layout